-- You must be a citizen of a country designated for a TPS.
+- Be a citizen of a country designated for TPS.

-- If you do not have a nationality, you can apply if your last residence was in one of the countries designated for TPS.
+- If you do not have a nationality, you may apply for this program if your last residence was in one of the countries designated for TPS.

-- You have been continuously physically present (CPP) in the US since the effective date of the TPS.
+- Have been continuously physically present (CPP) in the US since the effective date of TPS.

-- You have continuously resided (CR) in the US since the date specified for your country.
+- Have continuously resided (CR) in the US since the date specified for your country.

-You will NOT be eligible for TPS status in the US if:
+An immigrant will not be eligible for TPS in the United States if:

-- You do not meet the residency or continuous presence requirements in the US.
+- They do not meet the US residency or continuous presence requirements.

-- In case of obtaining a TPS and not re-registering as established by law.
+- You obtained TPS but are not re-registering as required by law.

-- You are about to initiate a terrorist activity or you are persecuting a person.
+- You are about to engage in terrorist activity or are involved in a pursuit of an individual.

-What Is TPS In The USA For Venezuelans?
+What Is TPS status In The USA For Venezuelans?

-As of July 21, 2021, Venezuelans can be eligible for temporary protected status and submit Form I-821, Application for Temporary Protected Status online.
-This was stated by the United States Citizenship and Immigration Services (USCIS).
+As of July 2021, Venezuelans may be eligible to apply for TPS by filing Form I-821, Application for Temporary Protected Status online.

-In addition, Venezuelan applicants may request the EAD document to be able to work legally through Form I-765, Application for Employment Authorization or with Form I-821.
+- In addition, Venezuelan applicants may request the EAD to work legally through Form I-765, application for employment authorization or with Form I-821.

 Requirements To Apply For TPS In The USA For Venezuelans

-- Have continuously resided in the US before March 8, 2021.
+- Have continuously resided in the US since March 8, 2021.

-- You must be a Venezuelan citizen or have had the Venezuelan country as your last residence.
+- Being a Venezuelan citizen or having had the Venezuelan country as the last residence.

-In September 2021 the list of countries designated for TPS in 2022 was updated.
-Among the participating countries to apply for this status are:
+In January 2023 the list of countries designated for TPS was updated.
+Among the participating countries for this status are:

 - Somalia (until March 17, 2023).

-- If you are inadmissible and require a waiver for TPS, you will need to include Form I-601, Application for Waiver of Grounds of Inadmissibility.
+- If inadmissible and a waiver for TPS is required, you must include Form I-601, Application for Waiver of Grounds of Inadmissibility.

-- You master the English and Spanish language to perfection.
+- Fluent in English and Spanish to perfection, and

-- The translation must be true and accurate.
+- The translation must be real and accurate.

 Evidence Of Nationality And Identity